foundling/node-help/README.md

 ### Level of Support

-At present documentation is only available for Node.js 8.11.1 LTS and the latest stable release, 9.11.1.
+At present documentation is available for Node v8, v9 and 10.
 Native JavaScript documentation is coming soon, but there is rudimentary introspection for Native JavaScript objects (See the 'additional information' section of the output for any given search query').

 ### Usage